 Three Ways to Stay Debt-Free! - A Guest Post

 Hey!
 Hope everyone is having a great summer so far!
-It is almost back to school time for me, and I am sure for a lot of you, classes are in full swing!
-I brought on my good friend, Leia, The Money Milennial and an accounting major at the University of Florida, because she has some awesome tips to keep you debt free!
-We all know controlling how and when we spend our money is always a struggle!
+My good friend and fellow college blogger, Leia, founder of The Money Millennial and an accounting major at the University of Florida, will share some awesome tips to stay debt-free!
+We all know controlling how and when we spend our money is forever a struggle!

 Without further ado, here is what Leia has to say!